dokutan/bf-codegen/fnl2bf/README.md

 ```(bf.shortest-in tbl ?randomize)```

 Returns the shortest element from `tbl`
-If `?randomize` is true and there are two shortest elements, choose one randomly.
+If `?randomize` is true and there are multiple shortest elements, choose one randomly.

 ## `bf.loop` (λ)
 ```(bf.loop ...)```